wpyoga/openvz6-glibc-patch/ubuntu/README.md

 1. Upgrade the system to 20.04 Focal
 1. Patch, build, and install glibc 2.31 using another set of patches

+After the system upgrade, add your main user account to the `systemd-journal` group, so that the systemd logs are available without using sudo.

 ## Upgrade 20.04 Focal to 22.04 Jammy